-AUArts graduates who were previously awarded the Bachelor of Fine Arts Degree in Visual Communications Design may apply to change their credential from the BFA to the Bachelor of Design.
-To receive the BDesign credential, Visual Communications Design BFA graduates must:
+AUArts graduates who were previously awarded the Bachelor of Fine Arts Degree (BFA) in Visual Communications Design may apply to change their credential from the BFA to the Bachelor of Design (BDes).
+To receive the (BDes) parchment, BFA Visual Communications Design graduates must return the original parchment and submit the appropriate form.
+A processing fee will apply.#